hwnjoroge/Computer-Vision/README.md

 ● Train and evaluate the model (it needs to be done on the GPU platform).

-● Combine your code, output, and findings (from the previous points) in the final notebook.
+● Combine the code, output, and findings (from the previous points) in the final notebook.

 ● Make conclusions of the model evaluation, add them to the notebook.